clamsproject/aapb-annenv-entitylinking/docs/help.md

 **Fixing previous errors**

 If you see an error in a past annotation you can fix it.
 First follow the instructions in "Viewing past annotations" above to select the old annotation.
 Then just edit the unlabeled field in the same way as you would the edit the "Enter link and an optional comment" field and hit enter.
 When you do this the old annotation is not removed, all that happens is that a new annotation is added to the top of the list.

+**Backing up**

+Pressing the "Backup" button creates a time-stamped annotations file in the `data` directory (or another directory if the Docker container was not started in the standard way).

 **Known issues and workarounds**